mxmgorin/retsurf/README.md

 ## How it works

 SDL2 owns the window and the single GL/GLES context.
 Servo renders each page into an offscreen framebuffer (FBO) in that context; egui then composites the page texture together with the toolbar and presents the frame via SDL2.
 Keeping everything on one GLES context — with no compositor and no CPU readback — is what lets it run on bare handheld hardware.

-The full porting story (GLES vs desktop GL, the EGL/surfman constraints on older Mali blobs, and PortMaster packaging) lives in [`docs/HANDHELD_PORT.md`](docs/HANDHELD_PORT.md).
+The full specs (GLES vs desktop GL, the EGL/surfman constraints on older Mali blobs) lives in [`docs/HANDHELD_PORT.md`](docs/HANDHELD_PORT.md).

 ## Building & running